osgi/osgi.enroute.site/_tutorial_iot/100-prerequisites.md

 ## Remote bnd Debugging

 Almost there, we only need one more install!
-One of the nicest things in the OSGi enRoute tool chain is the remote debugging facility.
+The OSGi enRoute tool chain has a remote debugging facility.
 Remote debugging from bnd(tools) requires an _agent_ to be running inside an OSGi framework.
 However, in this case we would also like to define the actual framework in bnd(tools), we just need a program that installs a framework with an agent defined in a bnd(tools) bndrun file.
 This is the biz.aQute.remote.main program.
 Let's install it:

 	pi@raspberrypi ~ $ sudo jpm install -f biz.aQute.remote.main@*
 	pi@raspberrypi ~ $ sudo bndremote -n 192.168.2.4